HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 ~> make cxsom-launch-processor
 ~> make cxsom-scan-vars

-## Clearing all
+### Clearing all

 If you need to restart everything, you have to kill an eventual running processor and clear the content of the root-dir directory.

 ~> make cxsom-kill-processor
 ~> make cxsom-clear-rootdir

-Then, see the "Restart section'
+Then, see the "Restart" subsection in "Train mode" section

-## Compute the data for training

-First, let us build-up the input generator (the null walltime warning is ok).

-~> make train-input-setup

-Then, we can ask for inputs until some timestep.

-~> make feed-train-inputs WALLTIME=500

-You can visualize the current inputs

-~> make show-train-inputs

-## Training

-~> make send-train-input-rules SAVE_PERIOD=10

-You can view the algorithm (architecture and rules)

-~> make show-train-archi

-You can extend inputs walltime (to 1000 here)

-~> make feed-train-inputs WALLTIME=1000

-You can view the saved weights evolution

-~> make show-weights-history

-You can also view the color mapping of the RGB map.

--> make show-rgb-mapping

-When you are done with training, you can clean up unsaved stuff.

-~> make clear-train

-## Restart training from previous execution

-This tells how to restart processor and continue the work done until now.
-We suppose that no processor is running.

-~> make cxsom-launch-processor
-~> make send-input-rules
-~> make send-train-rules

-Then you can extend the walltime for inputs to get new ones.
-Here, we extend to 1000.

-~> make feed-train-inputs WALLTIME=1000

-## Testing the learning

-Here, we set up the same architecture, but we do not learn, we use some of the previously saved weights.
-Moreover, we let RGB values be found from W and H. So the test architecture is slightly different from the one we used for learning.
-Let us display it.

-~> make show-test-archi

-We have to build up (once, many teste can be done from the same input sets) the inputs.
-Its consists in positions spanning the [0,1]x[0,1] patch.

-~> make prediction-inputs-setup

-We can send (the processor have to be launched first) the testing rules, here for the saved_weights at timestep 100 (i.e. train step 100*SAVE_PERIOD).

-~> make send-test-rules WEIGHTS_AT=100
-~> make show-prediction

-When you are done with this test

-~> make clear-test

-And you can try another picture

-~> make cxsom-clear-processor
-~> make send-test-rules WEIGHTS_AT=300
+### Input Mode

+First, we have to set up the image that corresponds to the function (w, h) -> rgb that we want to learn.
+The image is eye.ppm, it is a 100x100 ppm file.

-~> make show-prediction
+~> make input-setup IMG_SIDE=100